-Phone: 515-281-0620 http://idph.iowa.gov/BETS/EMS Promoting & Protecting the Health of Iowans
+Phone: 515-281-0620 http://idph.iowa.gov/BETS/EMS

-A broken leg, a heart attack, a stroke, or an injured child - whatever the emergency, Iowa's Emergency Medical Services (EMS) system is ready to respond. lowans rely on the EMS system to provide efficient, well-trained, and reliable out-ofhospital care.
-The EMS system must ensure this care is available to all lowans, whether urban or rural, even when resources are scarce.
+A broken leg, a heart attack, a stroke, or an injured child - whatever the emergency, lowa's Emergency Medical Services (EMS) system is ready to respond.
+Iowans rely on the EMS system to provide efficient, well-trained, and reliable out-ofhospital care.
+The EMS system must ensure this care is available to all lowans, whether urban or rural, even when resources